Exact values and improved bounds on the clique number of cyclotomic graphs

 \section{Abstract}

-We show that the clique number of the $d$-Paley graph of order $q$ is at most $\sqrt{q/d}+O(\sqrt{q/p})$, where $q$ is an odd power of a prime $p$.
-This significantly improves the best-known generic upper bound $\sqrt{q}-o(p)$ and matches with the bound $\sqrt{p/d}+O(1)$ for primes $p$ in a recent breakthrough work of Hanson and Petridis.
-Moreover, our new bound is asymptotically sharp for an infinite family of graphs, which leads to the further discovery of the first nontrivial instance of families of generalized Paley graphs where the clique number can be explicitly determined.
-One key ingredient in our proof is a new lower bound on the number of directions determined by a Cartesian product in the affine Galois plane $AG(2,q)$, which is of independent interest.
+Let $q$ be an odd power of a prime $p$, and $S \subseteq \F_q^*$ such that $S=-S$ and $S/S \neq \F_q^*$.
+We show that the clique number of the Cayley graph $\operatorname{Cay}(\F_q^+,S)$ is at most $\sqrt{|S/S|}+\sqrt{q/p}$, improving the best-known $\sqrt{q}$ upper bound for many families of such graphs substantially.
+Such a new bound is strongest for cyclotomic graphs and in particular, it implies the first nontrivial upper bound on the clique number of all generalized Paley graphs of non-square order, extending the work of Hanson and Petridis.
+Moreover, our new bound is asymptotically sharp for an infinite family of generalized Paley graphs, and we further discover the first nontrivial family among them for which the clique number can be exactly determined.
+We also obtain a new lower bound on the number of directions determined by a large Cartesian product in the affine Galois plane $AG(2,q)$, which is sharp for infinite families.